dramforever/frandre/README.md

 Frandre is (to be) a *graphical* environment for creating such programs.
 The user would draw a *circuit* of reactive components, and Frandre would interpret it.

+Now a basic circuit editor and interpreter is ready (see demo above), but it has lots of problems, and there aren't enough components to be useful.
+But it's already reacting!
+Isn't it cute?

 *Etymology note*: There's a cute (!) vampire in the game series *Touhou Project*.
 Her name is *Flandre Scarlet* and she's nicknamed *Flan*.